We have a big responsibility when you use our services!

 A location within the Contact Engine where registered users, who have created a Contact Engine profile, and have obtained and activated their PIN, are permitted various platform activities to engage politicians with a Smile, Poke, or SoCo.

-Are users who may be Canadian citizens or residents, politicians, organizations and governments.
+Are Our users may be Canadian citizens or residents, politicians, organizations and governments.
 Although they are not users in a strict sense, companies may also be contributors.

 Examples of devices include; a computer, tablet, smart phone, and ip service provider.
 Each device is identified by a unique IP address.